 IP Rondalla History

-The Iskwelahang Pilipino Rondalla was established in 1986 by Cristina Castro under the musical direction of classical guitarist, Michael Dadap.
+The Iskwelahang Pilipino Rondalla history begins in 1986, when it was established by Cristina Castro under the musical direction of classical guitarist, Michael Dadap.
 Dadap, and his successor Christi-Anne Castro, guided the IP Rondalla into becoming a versatile ensemble capable of playing folk, popular, and art music, as well as contemporary compositions.
-Significantly, the first generation of players quickly found that they could incorporate dance and movement into their repertoire, a first for rondallas around the world and a signature of the IP Rondalla to this day.
+Significantly, the first generation of players quickly found that they could incorporate dance and movement into their repertoire – a first for rondallas around the world and a signature of the IP Rondalla to this day.

 Through the years, the IP Rondalla has flourished as a truly Filipino American expression.
-Our Rondalla regularly has local performances at colleges, folk festivals, and other Filipino American events – raising awareness about Filipino Americans and the Philippines and eliciting nostalgia for the homeland for Filipino expatriates through familiar folk music.
+Our Rondalla regularly has local performances at colleges, folk festivals, and other Filipino American events.
+Through performances, our rondalla raises awareness about the Philippines and elicits nostalgia for the homeland for Filipino expatriates through folk music.
 Periodically, our rondalla also goes on international tours.
-Highlights for our rondalla include playing at the United Nations, twice performing for then-President Fidel Ramos, and devoting a concert to the Filipino maestro, Nitoy Gonzales.
-Our rondalla also has two CDs, Crossing Over (1995) and Pasko sa America (2002), an album of Filipino and Western Christmas favorites.
+Highlights from our rondalla history include: playing at the United Nations, twice performing for then-President Fidel Ramos, and devoting a concert to the Filipino maestro, Nitoy Gonzales.
+Our rondalla also has two CDs, Crossing Over (1995) and Pasko sa America (2002).

 As musical ambassadors, rondalla members develop a strong sense of Filipino identity and pride in their heritage, as well as a lasting connection to one another and the IP community.
 The love of music and lifelong friendships keep the alumni within the IP family and, as a result, teachers come from within the rondalla itself.
 Thus, one generation of students fosters the leaders of the next.